 Did sustainability play a role during your time at Caribe Hilton in San Juan?

-During my 20 years at the Caribe Hilton, I held positions such as Room Service Manager, Minibar Manager, Restaurant Manager, Banquet Manager, Assistant F&B Manager, and Procurement Manager with responsibility over environmental sustainability.
+During my 20 years at the Caribe Hilton, I held positions such as Room Service Manager, Minibar Manager, Restaurant Manager, Banquet Manager, Assistant F&B Manager, and Procurement Manager with responsibility for environmental sustainability.

 As an Environmental Sustainability Manager, I was nominated Green Globe of the month for outstanding performance on sustainable tourism in 2009.
 I also did an online course to become a CSO (Certified Sustainability Officer).

 When I was asked to spearhead Caribe Hilton hotel’s sustainability program, I just knew the basics on sustainability.
 I asked myself, can I really make this happen?
 Lack of knowledge was a true challenge, but I had the passion and thirst to make Caribe Hilton the first hotel in Puerto Rico to get an eco-label.

 The rest is history.
 Caribe Hilton, now an icon in sustainability matters, became the first hotel to receive not just one but two eco-labels, Green Globe and Green Key.
 It was also awarded Green Hotel of the Year twice by the Puerto Rico Hotel and Tourism Association.

 Last year I was nominated Chairman for the Conservation Committee of the Puerto Rico Hotel and Tourism Association.
 I am currently working on an endorsement program called STEPS (Sustainable Tourism and Environmental Performance Stewardship).